 Cohorts at each location typically begin every May.

 The composition of each team should reflect, as much as possible, the range of diversity (i.e., gender, ethnicity, professional experiences) that comprises the cohort.
 The team should include candidates with various professional, technical, or specialist skills and experiences who, under the leadership of a team selected project facilitator, will be responsible for carrying out group assigned activities and projects in each course.
-If you live and work out of town, you should have time during the Saturday class day to work with your group.

 Program candidates are leaders in various sectors including health care, non-profit organizations, business, P-12 education, higher education, criminal justice, the military, and religious/faith organizations.

 The dissertation committee is comprised of two members: the dissertation chair and a committee member.
 The committee is responsible for monitoring candidate progress, and evaluating and advising candidates on the contents of their dissertation proposal and dissertation.
 The dissertation committee is also responsible for becoming familiar with each candidate’s area of proposed research and providing ongoing advisement, encouragement, support, and feedback to the candidate on a regularly scheduled basis.

 The department chair or site director selects the dissertation chair and committee member for each candidate.